 Jump to:Page Content

-This course explores the microeconomic foundations of economic policymaking in developing countries.
-Classes will combine economic theory and empirical analysis to better understand the impact of economic development policy on development goals.
-We will focus on specific examples chosen from cases worldwide to learn which policies have worked, which ones have not, and how a rigorous evaluation of these experiences can inform the design of better economic development policies in the future.
-The course is organized around four main themes: (1) Human Development (Health, Education, and Household Dynamics); (2) Institutions and Markets (Institutions, Government Effectiveness, and Private Sector Development), (3) Social Networks and Cultural Economics, (4) Behavioral Economics and Development Policy Design.
+This course provides the analytical tools for economic policymaking in developing countries.
+We present major policy approaches in the developing world today and the empirical evidence for their effectiveness.
+We discuss specific cases worldwide to learn which policies have worked, which ones have not, and how a rigorous evaluation of these experiences can inform the design of better economic development policies in the future.
+The course is organized around four main themes: (1) Economic Growth (Inequality, Structural Changes and Development Strategies); (2) Human Development (Population Growth, Health, Education, and Culture); (3) Markets Institutions (Private Sector Development, Credit Market, Urban and Rural Development), (4) Government effectiveness (Corruption, Conflict, Political, Legal and Fiscal Institutions).